Publication of Regulatory Actions

 “Decision” means a decision, direction, order or ruling (or reconsideration of a decision, direction, order or ruling), or a summary thereof, including reasons where available, made by the Registrar or Superintendent that determines, assesses, imposes, or revises, as applicable:

-4. orders in urgent circumstances respecting licence conditions, suspensions, and/or property freeze orders,
+• orders in urgent circumstances respecting licence conditions and suspensions;

-5. a claim for compensation from the special compensation fund under RESA,
+• a claim for compensation from the special compensation fund under RESA;

 “FST” means the Financial Services Tribunal under the Financial Institutions Act.